projectatomic/atomic-site/source/blog/2017-05-12-oo-standalone-registry.md

     HEAD is now at 90f6a70...
 Automatic commit of package [openshift-ansible] release [3.6.24-1].

 The next step is to prepare the inventory file for the installer.
 My dedicated system for the registry has a 'public' IP address of `10.8.172.199`, so we use that value throughout.
 (I'm using a VM in a private OpenStack instance, so the 'public' IP address is only visible on our corporate network and is not reachable from the Internet.)

+Notice how I am using the [xip.io](http://xip.io) service as part of my `openshift_master_default_subdomain` value.
+It provides wildcard DNS resolution for any IP address you want to use.
+This is a handy solution if the system you are using does not have a DNS resolvable hostname.

     # Create an OSEv3 group that contains the masters and nodes groups
     [OSEv3:children]